Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 Instructions

-See how the position of the continent relates to other continents, the equator, the north and south poles, in which hemisphere the continent is located, for example, North America is in the northern hemisphere, and Africa crosses the equator.
+Look at how the position of the continent compares with other continents, the equator, the north and south poles, in which hemisphere the continent is located, for example, North America in the northern hemisphere, and Africa crosses the equator.
 Describe this in as much detail as possible.

-Study the grid carefully and find the coordinates of the continent: the northernmost (top), southern (bottom), western (right) and eastern (left) points.
+Carefully study the coordinate grid and find the coordinates of the continent: the northernmost (upper), southern (lower), western (right) and eastern (left) points.
 To find the coordinates of a point, find the latitude and longitude.

-Count the latitude from the equator, if you go up from the equator, then the latitude value will be positive, if you go down - negative.
-It is impossible to determine the exact value from the paper, estimate approximately according to the drawn parallels (horizontal lines).
-That is, if your point (for example, Cape Agulhas - the southernmost point of Africa) lies between the parallels 30 ° and 45 °, divide this distance by eye and determine about 34 ° - 35 °.
-For a more precise definition, use an electronic map or geographic atlases.
+Count the latitude from the equator; if you go up from the equator, then the latitude value will be positive, if you go down, it will be negative.
+It is impossible to determine the exact value on paper; estimate approximately using the drawn parallels (horizontal lines).
+That is, if your point (for example, Cape Agulhas - the southernmost point of Africa) lies between the parallels of 30° and 45°, divide this distance by eye and determine about 34° - 35°.
+For a more accurate determination, use an electronic map or geographic atlases.

 Count longitude from the prime meridian (this is a line passing through London).
-If your point lies to the east of this line, put a "+" in front of the value, if to the west, put a "-".
-In the same way as latitude, determine the longitude, only not along the horizontal, but along the vertical lines (meridians).
-The exact value can only be found on an electronic map or using a sextant.
+If your point lies to the east of this line, put a “+” sign in front of the value, if to the west, put a “-”.
+In the same way as latitude, determine longitude, only not by horizontal, but by vertical lines (meridians).
+Exact value can only be determined by using an electronic map or using a sextant.

-Write down the coordinates of all extreme points of the continent in the form (latitude from -90 ° to + 90 °, from -180 ° to + 180 °).
-For example, the coordinates of Cape Igolny will be (34.49 ° south latitude and 20.00 ° east longitude).
-The modern notation of the coordinate system implies notation in degrees and decimal fractions, but previously it was popular to measure in degrees and minutes; you can use either one or the other recording system.
+Write down the coordinates of all the extreme points of the continent in the form (latitude from -90° to +90°, from -180° to +180°).
+For example, the coordinates of Cape Agulhas will be (34.49° south latitude and 20.00° east longitude).
+Modern notation of coordinate systems involves writing them in degrees and decimals, but previously measurements in degrees and minutes were popular; you can use either one or the other recording system.

-Globes and maps have their own coordinate system.
+At the globes and geographical maps has its own coordinate system.
 Thanks to this, any object on our planet can be applied to them and found.
 Geographic coordinates are longitude and latitude; these angular values are measured in degrees.
-With their help, it is possible to determine the position of an object on the surface of our planet relative to the initial meridian and the equator.
+With their help, you can determine the position of an object on the surface of our planet relative to the prime meridian and equator.

 Instructions